RudoiDmytro/project-template-ua/README.md

 1.  **Clone the repository** (or download the source code)

 2.  **Install project dependencies:**
-    This project uses `sass` for compiling SCSS to CSS, and `serve` for running a local development server.
+    This project uses `sass` for compiling SCSS to CSS, and `live-server` for running a local development server.
 These are listed as `devDependencies` in `package.json`.
 Install them by running:
     ```sh
     npm install
     ```